gitops-bridge-dev/gitops-bridge/argocd/iac/terraform/examples/eks/external-secrets/README.md

 terraform output
 ```

 There is a file `github.yaml` located in the addons git repository `clusters/ex-external-secrets/secret/` this file creates the resources `ClusterSecretStore` and `ExternalSecret`.
-Update the git `url` this file when you change the git repository for the workloads specified in `bootstrap/workloads.yaml`
+Update git url in this file when you change the git repository for the workloads specified in `bootstrap/workloads.yaml`.
+Also update the region in this file if you are using a different region for AWS Secret Manager.

 To verify that the ArgoCD secret with ssh key is created run the following command
 ```shell